-During the financial year under review, the Group recorded a revenue of approximately HK\$64.3 million (2018: HK\$137.7 million), representing a decrease by 53.3% as compared to last year.
-The decrease was mainly due to the net effect of (i) a decrease in revenue derived from apparel supply chain management services business of approximately HK\$46,570,000 (2018: HK\$107,652,000) due to significant decrease in the Group's sales in the USA because of the loss of significant customers, which the change in sourcing strategies by the USA customers.
-The Group has been devoted in securing replacements for the lost customers; (ii) an unrealised loss and realised gain on an investment in listed equity investment at fair value through profit and loss of approximately HK\$132,000 and HK\$15,000, respectively (2018: an unrealised loss of approximately HK\$6,016,000 and realised gain: nil), which was arising from the Group's securities investment business segment; (iii) a decrease in revenue derived from money lending business of approximately HK\$17,051,000 (2018: HK\$20,423,000); and (iv) a decrease in revenue derived from financial services business of approximately HK\$826,000 (2018: HK\$15,685,000), which were mainly derived from the Group's fund management services and other consultancy services in Mainland China and Hong Kong (China).
+During the financial year under review, the Group recorded a revenue of approximately HK\$11.8 million (2019: HK\$64.3 million), representing a significant decrease by 81.7% as compared to last year.
+The overall financial performance of the Group was adversely affected due to the coronavirus ("COVID-19") outbreak, and the decrease was mainly due to the net effect of (i) a decrease in revenue derived from apparel supply chain management services business to HK\$5,603,000 (2019: HK\$46,570,000) due to the keen market competition as a result of the global pandemic and overall weak consumer spending sentiment, the Group has been striving to maintain its business with the existing customers and secure replacements for the lost customers; (ii) realised gain on an investment in listed equity investment at fair value through profit and loss of HK\$3,000 (2019: an unrealised loss of approximately HK\$132,000 and realised gain of HK\$15,000), which was arising from the Group's securities investment business segment; (iii) a decrease in revenue derived from money lending business to HK\$5,618,000 (2019: HK\$17,051,000) due to the decrease in revenue derived from financial services business to HK\$533,000 (2019: HK\$826,000), which were mainly derived from the Group's fund management services and other consultancy services in Mainland China and Hong Kong (China).